top of page

 a thorough understanding of all previous training levels PLUS demonstrate they can teach it to others.

 There are no “grades” in this program.
 Students either “know their stuff” or they don't.
-A “c” is not a passing grade.
-This is the only way that employers will be able to recognize the value of BlackBelt Robotics certification.
+A “C” is not a passing grade.

 Your Certification will be kept in Cloud Storage where employers can verify a student's proven ability.